kobakoba5884/self-introduction/bios/en/romantic_interest.md

 ### What I like

-- food (especially sushi! sushi!! sushi!!!!)
+- food (especially sushi! sausage!! sushi!!!!)
 - friends